-1 Neoclassical domination since the Marginalist Revolution 1870 - 1890 all prices are made up of the costs for the three factors of production - land, labour and capital - including profits.
+1 Neoclassical domination since the Marginalist Revolution 1870 - 1890

+To properly assess the marginalist revolution we have to distinguish between two types of classical economic theory (Dobb 1973, chapters 2 and 3).
+Indeed, Adam Smith's adding-up theory of prices paved the way for the supply-and-demand approach to value and distribution: all prices are made up of the costs for the three factors of production - land, labour and capital - including profits.
 With Ricardo, however, two associated principles are fundamentally important: the labour value principle and the surplus principle of distribution, according to which profits appear as a surplus over the natural wage.
 The marginal principle is of secondary importance in that it determines agricultural rents on the basis of the principle of decreasing returns.
 Karl Marx took up Ricardo's labour value principle and the associated surplus principle and put both in a very wide philosophical and historical context.